-One of the major friction points for parents when deciding to enroll in a 529 college savings plan is the potential consequences of not using the funds for eligible, or “qualified,” higher education expenses.
-It’s no surprise, qualified expenses for 529 plan withdrawals is yet another one of the unusually complicated parts of the 529 program.
+One of the major friction points for parents when deciding to enroll in a 529 college savings plan is the potential consequences of not using the funds for qualified higher education expenses.
+Having a list of qualified 529 expenses can help you navigate yet another one of the unusually complicated parts of the 529 program.

-We’ll take you through a list of what is generally covered as eligible, what isn’t, and what that means for your 529 plan withdrawals, so you can finally answer the question:
+We’ll walk you through what is a qualified expense, what isn’t, and what that means for your 529 plan withdrawals, so you can finally answer the question:

 “What are qualified expenses for my 529 plan?”